 What I would say is this: I spend an awful lot of time playing console games.
 Sometimes I get review copies for the PS4 and sometimes I get them for the Xbox One.
 Sometimes I even play them both (and on PC too).
 I’m struggling to recall a single instance where getting the Xbox One version has marred my enjoyment of the game or its visuals, and it’s unlikely that, without both versions running in front of you, you’d be able to spot any real difference – and perhaps not even then.
 In fact, as a PC gamer I should be sneering at both consoles, yet I still think many games look great – even sometimes astounding – on the Xbox One.

-If you’re lucky enough to have a 4K TV, of course, it’s arguably worth your while to either wait for Project Scorpio, which promises native 4K gaming, or stump up for the Xbox One S. The latter will run 4K Blu-ray movies and video streams while upscaling Xbox One games to a 4K resolution, which it does a great job of to boot.
+If you’re lucky enough to have a 4K TV, of course, it’s arguably worth your while to either wait for Xbox One X, which promises native 4K gaming, or stump up for the Xbox One S. The latter will run 4K Blu-ray movies and video streams while upscaling Xbox One games to a 4K resolution, which it does a great job of to boot.
 If you’re stuck with a 1080p set, however, then existing Xbox One will do you fine.

 Xbox One – Controller